Filippasc/bibook/bibook/retrieval/blast.md

 BLAST assesses the statistical significance of alignments using the Gumbel extreme value distribution (EVD) model.
 This model estimates the probability of an alignment score being due to chance.
 An e-value (expect value) is a statistical measure used in BLAST to assess the significance of an alignment:

 - **Definition**: The e-value represents the number of alignments expected to occur by chance in a database of a given size.
 - **Interpretation**: Lower e-values indicate more significant alignments.
-For example, an e-value of 0.01 suggests that this alignment quality would be obtained by chance 1 times out of hundred with the a query sequence of the same length of sequence and database size.
+For example, an e-value of 0.01 suggests that this alignment quality would be obtained by chance 1 times out of hundred with then a query sequence of the same length of sequence and database size.

 The e-values in BLAST searches provide a direct indication of alignment quality: